lukasz-a-krol/lukasz-a-krol.github.io/digital_security_checklist.md

 #### Passwords and authentication

 * Have you installed a password manager?
-* Are all your passwords unique and hard to guess?
+* Are all your passwords/ passphrases unique and hard to guess?
 * Have you enabled two factor authentication, wherever possible?
 * For your key accounts (email, social), have you enable authentication via a physical or Bluetooth security key?